top of page

 ABOUT ME

-While I primarily work with fishes, I have also conducted studies with bees and frogs in the past.
+While I am currently working with frogs, I have mostly worked with fishes in the past.

 RESEARCH INTERESTS